 Retention into College is strong and a good number of students join the school at that stage, meaning that College year groups are often bigger than they were the previous year.

 Students starting in September each year can choose from a wide range of courses:

-Art, Biology, Business Studies, Chemistry, Classical Civilisation, Design and Technology, Drama and Theatre Studies, Economics, English Literature, French, General Studies, Geography, German, History, Maths/Further Maths, Music, Physics, Psychology, Religious Studies (Philosophy of Religion and Ethics), Spanish, Sports and Physical Education.
+Art, Biology, Business Studies, Chemistry, Classical Civilisation, Design and Technology, Drama and Theatre Studies, Economics, English Literature, French, General Studies, Geography, German, History, Maths/Further Maths, Music, Physics, Politics, Psychology, Religious Studies (Philosophy of Religion and Ethics), Spanish, Sports and Physical Education.

 Headmaster Chris Jeffery said “We are very proud to celebrate the hard work and success of our students at the culmination of their school careers, and to see so many of them meet or surpass their apparent potential.
 We wholeheartedly congratulate the many whose excellent results tend to get highlighted on days like today, but take as much pleasure and pride in the achievements of all students, especially those who have overcome real challenges and difficulties to get the grades that they needed to kick start their futures.
 Raw statistics tell very little of the story for so many students on results day.”

 Basketball The U14 Basketball team played on Tuesday against All Saints (Last years county champions).
 The game was very close throughout, with Bootham keeping pace with All Saints' scoring.
 The game went into over time at 34-34 with Bootham eventually winning 40-34....